sqonk/phext-core/docs/api/dates.md

 ```
 A method for quickly swapping date strings in the format of dd/mm/yy or mm/dd/yy to the opposite.

 This method does a simple unintelligent swap of the characters between the first 2 forward slashes.
-If there is a time attached (indicated by any trailing characters preceeded by a white space) then they will be preserved during the swap.
+If there is a time attached (indicated by any trailing characters proceeded by a white space) then they will be preserved during the swap.

 Will throw an exception if the provided string is not dd/mm/yy[yy] or mm/dd/yy[yy].